DR-3 (Dominican Republic highway): Recent and future construction

 Currently the Ministry of Public Works of Santo Domingo is constructing a series of tunnels in Expreso 27 de Febrero in conjunction with the Corredor Duarte, which will finalize the corridor and make it express from Winston Churchill Avenue to the Plaza de la Bandera, which is the only remaining section of the expreso with no grade separation at important intersections.
 The tunnels were finished in August 2011.

 In Boca Chica, order breaks down due to construction and repairs being done to improve this part of the highway.
 Many streets of Boca Chica still intersect the highway, greatly reducing travel speed and causing slowdowns and unsafe travel relative to the rest of the highway.
 The Dominican government is currently trying to resolve this issue by expanding the highway and adding service roads to improve traveling speeds.

 In 2002 the Autopista de las Américas was renovated by placing new light bulbs and service stops in the middle of the highway while making it a three-lane expressway.
 This improvement helped eliminate traffic as it entered the Greater Santo Domingo Area.
 After seeing the results of these improvements the government decided to renovate the Autovia Del Este from AILA to San Pedro De Macorís.
 In 2006, the Dominican government began a project to reroute the highway north of the SPM town to avoid local traffic.
 As a result, the Mauricio Báez Bridge was constructed over the Higuamo River.
 Today, motorists no longer have to pass through the congested city streets of SPM in order to drive to destinations in the east.

 In August 2012, the government opened a new four-lane highway named Autopista del Coral which runs non-stop from La Romana to Punta Cana (one of the most popular tourist regions of the country).
 This section became part of the DR-3 designation as soon as it was opened.

-The Boulevard del Este project would connect Autopista del Coral from Punta Cana northward to El Macao.
-It would complete the eastern corridor from Santo Domingo.
+The Boulevard del Este it is a highway that connects the Autopista del Coral and goes into Punta Cana until it becomes the road to Miches.